salah-hegazi/PIM/README.rst

 PIM
 =======
 PIM stands for Product Information Management.
 It is a web application to handle products and its categories.
 The application enables to manage the content through CRUD APIs.
-Categories is in the shape of tree, some categories is parent nodes, other is childs.
+Categories is in the shape of tree, some categories are parent nodes, others are childs.

 .. image:: https://img.shields.io/badge/built%20with-Cookiecutter%20Django-ff69b4.svg
      :target: https://github.com/pydanny/cookiecutter-django/